bjarnig/OF/README.md

 // Modulate a parameter
 a.modulate(\sdm, { LFNoise1.kr(10, 0.1, 0.2) } );

-// Append a transformation operation a.transform( o.processing.wloss() );
+// Append a transformation operation a.transform( o.processing.foldorm() );

-// Another transformation
-a.transform( o.processing.foldorm() );

 // Parameter movement for amplitude